 This is not self-sabotage.

-There are different situations of self-sabotage.
+There are different behaviors of self-sabotage.

-You might, for example, forget about an important appointment and don’t remember until it’s too late.
+We might, for example, forget about an important appointment and don’t remember until it’s too late.

 Self-sabotage is a common issue in relationships.

+There is no single cause for self-sabotage.
 They can be caused by different experiences.